 Financial responsibility laws exist in all states, and almost all states require drivers to carry a minimum of liability insurance.
 It is, however, possible to drive legally without car insurance under extremely limited circumstances.
-In this article, Part 1 lays out in what circumstances it is possible to drive legally without carrying automobile insurance coverage.
-Part 2 looks at the pros and cons of having or neglecting to carry car insurance when a choice is available.
-Part 3 describes the risks drivers take when they hit the road without auto insurance.
+Read on to learn what those circumstances are and the potential risks drivers face when they hit the road without auto insurance.

 All but two states require a minimum of liability insurance by law.
 If, however, you live in New Hampshire or Virginia, it may be possible to legally drive without car insurance as long as you have a valid license.

 In New Hampshire, uninsured drivers must prove capable of paying $50,000 for repairs and injuries and $25,000 in property damage.
-This savings must be in liquid assets that are ready to spend.
+These savings must be in liquid assets that are ready to be spent.

 In Virginia, uninsured drivers pay a $500 fee to neglect carrying insurance coverage and accept financial responsibility in the case of an at-fault accident.

 How to Weigh the Options When You Have a Choice

 Residents of New Hampshire and Virginia must weigh the pros and cons of whether or not to carry car insurance.
 Chances are, drivers who have the assets necessary to forego car insurance can easily afford to pay the premiums.